torshovlabs/terminal-ai/README.md

 # journalAi-server

+Work with an LLM trough your terminal by writing "ai", just like "cd" for navigating & "ls" for listing out files on MacOS

-Usefull Software for comunicating with an LLM, Either you need Terminal command-assistance or Wonder how Wood spawn from a seed trough water sun on soil
+Either you need Terminal command-assistance or
+Wonder how Wood is made from a seed trough water sun on soil